codam-coding-college/MLX42/README.md

 ➜  ~ gcc main.c libmlx42.a -lglfw -L /opt/homebrew/Cellar/glfw/3.3.6/lib/
 ```

-However, with 42Homebrew you have additionally specify the location of the library like here:
+However, with 42Homebrew you have to additionally specify the location of the library like this:
 ```bash
 ➜  ~ gcc main.c libmlx42.a -I include -lglfw -L "/Users/$USER/.brew/opt/glfw/lib/"
 ```